netmoss/nyt-fetch/README.md

 # nyt-fetch
 A Rust program that fetches the daily NYT answers.
 This is a Rust port of my Python project: https://github.com/ptblnk/nytinator3000/.
-The function and purpose is exactly the same.
+The function and purpose are exactly the same.